Jordonbc/HarmonyLink/README.md

 3. Build the project: `cargo build`
 4. Run the project: `cargo run`

-Please note that while the DLL is currently closed-source, we're open to making it open-source if it gains popularity.
-We're excited to see how the project evolves with community engagement.

 ## HarmonyLink: View

 To view the API in action, check out [HarmonyLink: View](https://github.com/Jordonbc/HarmonyLinkView).
 This sister project provides a comprehensive interface to see what the API is doing in real-time.